-Many Adventists also reject the idea that on the cross the salvation of the sinful world accomplished by Jesus was full, complete and finished because in their opinion (or they are told by others) it contradicts Christ’s ministry in the heavenly sanctuary.
-If our salvation was finished on the cross then what Jesus is doing in the heavenly sanctuary now doesn’t make sense, they say.
+Many reject the idea that on the cross the salvation of the sinful world accomplished by Jesus was full, complete and finished because they think it contradicts the truth about Christ’s ministry in the heavenly sanctuary.
+If our salvation was finished on the cross then what Jesus is doing now in the heavenly sanctuary doesn’t make sense.

-In one place it says we were saved in the past, in another place it tells us we are being saved now in the present continuous tense, and in still another place it clearly states we will be saved in the future!
+Why the Bible uses 3 different tenses with regards to our salvation?
+It says we were already saved by Christ in the past; it also teaches us that we are being saved now in the present continuous tense; and it also states that we will be saved in the future!

 Let us start from the few passages that use past tense talking about our salvation: